1975 UCLA Bruins football team

-Regular season

-Coming off an injury-plagued 1974 season at 6–3–2, UCLA began the season ranked #16.
-A season-opening 37–21 win over Iowa State in the Los Angeles Memorial Coliseum saw them move up to twelfth; this was followed by a 34–28 win over #10 Tennessee.
+Coming off an injury-plagued 1974 season at 6–3–2, UCLA began the season ranked No. 16.
+A season-opening 37–21 win over Iowa State in the Los Angeles Memorial Coliseum saw them move up to twelfth; this was followed by a 34–28 win over No. 10 Tennessee.
 But they stumbled in a turnover-plagued 20–20 tie at Air Force; second-ranked Ohio State traveled west and handed UCLA its first loss of the season, 41–20 on October 4.
 After the game, head coach Woody Hayes prophetically told his team that they would be facing UCLA again in the Rose Bowl.
 UCLA was the only opponent to score more than 14 points in a game all season against Ohio State, and they did it twice.

-The Ohio State loss dropped the Bruins out of the top 20, but they returned to #13 after wins over Stanford, Washington State, and a key win over California.
+The Ohio State loss dropped the Bruins out of the top 20, but they returned to No. 13 after wins over Stanford, Washington State, and a key win over California.
 But another loss, this time to Washington 17–13, dropped them back out of the top 20 and resulted in a five-way tie at the top of the Pac-8 between UCLA, California, Stanford, USC, and Washington.

 After a pair of wins over the Oregon schools, the Bruins went into their season-ending game against rival USC needing a win to go to the Rose Bowl; a loss or tie would send California to Pasadena.
 Despite fumbling 11 times and losing 8, UCLA beat the Trojans 25–22.
 UCLA ended up tied with California for the Pac-8 championship, but advanced to the Rose Bowl on the strength of their 28–14 win over the Golden Bears.
-The Bruins went into the Rose Bowl ranked #11.
-Ironically, the 1975 USC-UCLA game was legendary coach John McKay and Vermeil's final game at the Coliseum.
+The Bruins went into the Rose Bowl ranked No. 11.
+The 1975 USC–UCLA game was coach John McKay and Vermeil's final game at the Coliseum.

 It was the only bowl appearance for Vermeil in his two seasons at UCLA; a month later he left for the Philadelphia Eagles of the National Football League.